Bothrops jararacussu: Venom

 Like all other species in the genus Bothrops, the jararacussu has rather potent venom, potent enough to kill sixteen people.
-The venom contains cytotoxins, hemotoxins and myotoxins, one study with 29 bites of jararacussu in the state of São Paulo, Brazil.
+The venom contains cytotoxins, hemotoxins and myotoxins, one study with 29 bites of jararacussu in the state of São Paulo, Brazil, found.
 Severe signs of local and systemic envenoming such as necrosis, shock, spontaneous systemic hemorrhage and renal failure were observed in patients bitten by specimens over 50 cm.
 Smaller specimens were more likely to cause blood incoagulability.
 Fourteen patients developed coagulopathy, six had necrosis (causing amputation of one) and five had abscess.
 Two were in shock, while four developed kidney failure.
 Three patients aged 3, 11 and 65 years died due to respiratory and circulatory failure, even with large doses of specific anti-venom management in an intensive care unit.
 The autopsy of two patients showed acute tubular necrosis, cerebral edema, hemorrhagic rhabdomyolysis at the site of the bite and disseminated intravascular coagulation.
 One survivor had chronic renal failure, whose autopsy showed bilateral cortical necrosis.